xiaoyifan/Tech-Time/README.md

 # Tech-Time
-the first release version of RSS reader
+the first release version of RSS reader, App Store pending.

 The release version of App iPad-news-browser in this acccount.
 Tech Time is a brief app which provides you with Top tech news from Engadget, users could like the articles, put it into